-In reviewing Upland Optics’ Perception 10×42 binoculars set, we used three basic criteria related to all that.
-We asked ourselves what kind of images it produces, whether it’s rugged enough to withstand the rigors of heavy outdoor use, and whether these features come at a price that makes it a worthwhile purchase.
+In reviewing Upland Optics’ Perception 10×42 binoculars set, we asked ourselves what kind of images it produces, whether it’s rugged enough to withstand the rigors of heavy outdoor use, and whether these features come at a price that makes it a worthwhile purchase.

 The Perception 10×42 is a middle-ground set of binoculars in just about every sense of the word.
 It’s best used as mid-distance binoculars.
 Depending on the time of day and ambient humidity, you can use it to pick out detailed images out to maybe 1,000 or 1,500 yards.
 Out to 1,000 yards, the field of vision — the amount of horizontal space you can take in — is listed as 339 feet.
 That makes it suitable for every outdoor activity, including birding.

 It’s a bit on the heavy side, but we frankly didn’t mind.
 The weight doesn’t feel empty, but rather like these binoculars are solidly built.

 When it comes to price, it’s also middle-of-the-road.
 You can find mid-range binoculars for much less with fewer features and duller images.
 You can also buy much more expensive binoculars loaded with extras.

 Our first impressions of the Perception 10×42 prior to testing weren’t too terrible, but not that mind-blowing either.
 They came across as the epitome of average in a market that’s filled with superstar binoculars.
 But sometimes looks can be deceiving.
 So, we put this set to the test to see what they really had to offer.
 First, we examined just how robust the Perception 10×42 bino set actually is.